2023 Dates Coming Soon

 - How do I get to Mongolia?

 - There are no direct flights from North America, and few from Europe so you will need to connect through Seoul, Beijing, Tokyo, Hong Kong, Istanbul, or other gateway.
-We include transfers between Ulaanbaatar Airport (ULN) and our hotel for all arriving and departing flights.
+We include transfers between Ulaanbaatar Airport (UBN) and our hotel for all arriving and departing flights.

 - What is the weather like in Mongolia?